-23 (1) A complainant may apply to the court for an order under this section.

-(2) If, on an application under subsection (1), the court is satisfied that in respect of an income trust or of an affiliated entity

-(a) any act or omission of a trustee of the trust effects a result, that is oppressive or unfairly prejudicial to or that unfairly disregards the interests of any unit-holder or trustee, the court may make an order to rectify the matters complained of.
+- 23(1) A complainant may apply to the court for an order under this section. - (2) If, on an application under subsection (1), the court is satisfied that in respect of an income trust or of an affiliated entity - (a) any act or omission of a trustee of the trust effects a result, - (b) the management of the assets or the administration of the affairs of the trust are or were carried on or conducted in a manner, or - (c) the powers of the trustees of the trust are or were exercised in a manner, that is oppressive or unfairly prejudicial to or that unfairly disregards the interests of any unit-holder or trustee, the court may make an order to rectify the matters complained of.